 Combine your name with your profession, city, or degree.

-Surprisingly, choosing a professional email address can be quite challenging, especially since you can’t spice it up like you can with your personal one.
+Choosing a professional email address can be challenging since you can’t spice it up like you can with your personal one.

 Editor's note: This post was originally published in October 2018 and has been updated for comprehensiveness.